hrbattery/LibZidane/README.md

 ## 📦 How to use

-Only build from source is available now.
+Only building from source is available now.

 ```bash
 git clone https://github.com/hrbattery/LibZidane